 My introduction to the magical Mr. Bolton was in a video called “Morphin’ 1995,” which opens with a solid pea-soup green wall, over which the title “Morphin'” slides and stretches out in orange-to-gold all-cap letters.

-  The title then condenses (or “morphs”) and slides off the other side of the screen, likely illustrating the idea that nothing is temporary, and that everything is transformative in nature.
+The title then condenses (or “morphs”) and slides off the other side of the screen, likely illustrating the idea that nothing is permanent, and that everything is transformative in nature.

 Quite the poignant opening, right?
 Just wait.

 The title screen quickly gives way to a shot of a pillar landmark, the statue of a British military figure on top with his back to the blue sky.

 I know what you’re thinking.
 “Blue skies in England?
 How?”
 But that’s laughably trivial.
 The unthinkable happens, and the shot jump cuts to a hand holding a carrot perfectly aligned with the landmark.

 The subtext was instantly riveting to me.
 A cascade of questions flooded my already overloaded brain: What exactly was the artiste suggesting with this video?
 Was he suggesting that natural and manmade designs will always parallel one another?
 Was he visualizing the idea that a monument to a fallen man is as important and symbolic as a mere carrot?
 Was he perhaps suggesting that we replace the monument with a vegetable, “morphing” it somehow to reflect a return to natural roots?

 Well, I only had more biting questions thrust into me like a phallic carrot as the rest of the video played.
 In the next shot, the same hand held a relatively flat onion up close over the backdrop of a metropolitan area.